Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: The Singular Value Decomposition of Sums of Rectangular Matrices

 We can now make use of the self-consistency equation for $g_1^R\lr{z}$, \eqref{eq:Arbitrary_Signal_Gaussian_noise}.
 Momentarily writing $g$ in place of $g_1^R\lr{z}$ and simplifying, we find

-where we have $\zeta_2 = z-c\sigma^2 g$ as above.
+where we write $\zeta_2 = z-c\sigma^2 g$ as above.
 This is a quartic polynomial for $g=g_1^R\lr{z}$.
 We solve this numerically for $z$ near the real line in order to find the density of singular values of $R$ (see Appendix \ref{sec:Stieltjes-polynomial-Appendix} for the polynomial coefficients and details of numerical solution).

-The spectrum in the extensive case differs from the finite rank case most clearly in that outlier singular values at large $s$ reflecting the signal do not concentrate at a single data singular value.
+For strong signal $s$, the spectrum in the extensive case differs from the finite rank case most clearly in that singular values reflecting the signal do not concentrate at a single data singular value.
 Rather, (see Figure \ref{fig:Figure 4 -- sv density signal strength phase diagram} top) for sufficiently strong signal $s$, the presence of noise blurs the signal singular values into a continuous bulk that is disconnected from the noise bulk.
-This signal bulk is occurs near the value predicted by the finite-rank theory, but has significant spread.
+This signal bulk appears near the single outlier predicted by the finite-rank theory, but has significant spread.

-At very weak signals $s$ there is a single, unimodal bulk spectrum, just as in the finite-rank setting, but in contrast, these weak signals make their presence felt by extending the leading edge of the bulk beyond the edge of the spectrum predicted by the finite rank theory, {\it even} when the signal strength $s$ is below the critical signal strength $s_{crit}$ predicted by finite-rank model (Figure \ref{fig:Figure 4 -- sv density signal strength phase diagram} 3rd panel).
+At very weak signals $s$ there is a single, unimodal bulk spectrum, just as in the finite-rank setting, but in contrast, these weak signals make their presence felt by extending the leading edge of the bulk beyond the edge of the spectrum predicted by the finite-rank theory, {\it even} when the signal strength $s$ is below the critical signal strength $s_{crit}$ predicted by finite-rank model (Figure \ref{fig:Figure 4 -- sv density signal strength phase diagram} 3rd panel).

-At intermediate signal strength $s$, the singular value distribution exhibits a connected bimodal phase not present in the finite-rank model (Figure \ref{fig:Figure 4 -- sv density signal strength phase diagram} 2nd panel).
-Thus as $s$ increases, we see two phase transitions, first from a single unimodal bulk, to a single bimodal bulk, and then to two disconnected bulks.
-This final splitting of the signal bulk from the noise bulk happens at significantly larger signal $s$ than in the finite-rank regime (Figure \ref{fig:Figure 4 -- sv density signal strength phase diagram} bottom).
+At intermediate signal strength $s$, the singular value distribution exhibits a connected bimodal regime not present in the finite-rank model (Figure \ref{fig:Figure 4 -- sv density signal strength phase diagram} 2nd panel).

+Thus, as $s$ increases, we see two qualitative changes: first a crossover from a single unimodal bulk to a single bimodal bulk, and then from one connected bulk to two disconnected bulks.
+This final splitting of the signal bulk from the noise bulk is a phase transition as the block Stieltjes transform goes from having a single branch cut to two disjoint branch cuts.
+This transition happens at significantly larger signal $s$ than the signal-detectability phase transition in the finite-rank regime (Figure \ref{fig:Figure 4 -- sv density signal strength phase diagram} bottom).